stellar-deprecated/docs/guides/anchor/2-bridge-server.md

   previous: readme.md
   next: 3-federation-server.md
 ---
+## Deprecation Notice

+This guide explains how to set up a Stellar anchor service using a legacy flow outlined in [SEP-0003](../stellar-protocol/blob/master/ecosystem/sep-0003.md).
+For most use cases, we actually recommend the workflow specified in [SEP-0024](../stellar-protocol/blob/master/ecosystem/sep-0024.md).
+We are working on new documentation that explains that workflow, and they will be ready soon.
+In the meantime, check the [Basic Anchor Implementation section](../stellar-protocol/blob/master/ecosystem/sep-0024.md#basic-anchor-implementation) included in SEP-0024.

 Stellar.org maintains a [bridge server](https://github.com/stellar/bridge-server/blob/master/readme_bridge.md), which makes it easier to use the federation and compliance servers to send and receive payments.
 When using the bridge server, the only code you need to write is a private service to receive payment notifications and respond to regulatory checks from the bridge and compliance servers.